Wenzel Anton, Prince of Kaunitz-Rietberg: Early life

 In 1746, however, he was forced to leave Brussels after it was besieged by French forces under Count Maurice de Saxe.
 He moved with the government of the Austrian Netherlands, first to Antwerp, then to Aachen.
 His request to be recalled from his difficult situation was heeded in June 1746.
+On a journey to Westphalia in September 1746, he laid the foundation stone of the parish church in the village of Kaunitz.
 Two years later, he represented Maria Theresa at the Congress of Aachen at the close of the War of the Austrian Succession.
 Extremely displeased with the provisions that deprived Austria of the provinces of Silesia and Glatz and guaranteed them to the warlike King of Prussia, he reluctantly signed the resulting Treaty of Aix-la-Chapelle on 23 October 1748.
 Both fearing a nascent Prussia, the Austrian and French sides began to make overtures to each other.

 From 1749, Kaunitz served as a Geheimrat at the court of Maria Theresa.
 The empress appealed to all her counsellors for advice as to the policy Austria ought to pursue in view of the changed conditions produced by the rise of Prussia.
 The great majority of them, including her husband Francis Stephen of Lorraine, were of the opinion that the old alliance with the sea powers, England and Holland, should be maintained.
-Kaunitz had long been a strong opponent of the Anglo-Austrian Alliance, which had existed since 1731, and gave his opinion that Frederick II was now the "most wicked and dangerous enemy of Austria," that it was hopeless to expect the support of Protestant nations against him, and that the only way of recovering Silesia was by an alliance with Russia and France.
+Kaunitz had long been a strong opponent of the Anglo-Austrian Alliance, which had existed since 1731, and gave his opinion that Frederick II was now the "most wicked and dangerous enemy of Austria", that it was hopeless to expect the support of Protestant nations against him, and that the only way of recovering Silesia was by an alliance with Russia and France.
 The empress eagerly accepted views which were already her own, and entrusted the adviser with the execution of his own plans.
 Thus, Kaunitz was made Imperial ambassador at the French court in Versailles in 1750, where he had extensive contact with the Lumières movement and several Encyclopédistes.
-Staying in France until 1752, he co-operated in laying the groundwork for the future Bourbon-Habsburg alliance.
+Staying in France until 1752, he co-operated in laying the groundwork for the future Bourbon–Habsburg alliance.

 State Chancellor

 Kaunitz's most important and influential office was that of State Chancellor and minister of foreign affairs, which he held from 1753 to 1792 and where he had Empress Maria Theresa's full trust—against the opposition of her husband, Francis Stephen.
 He had reluctantly accepted his appointment and demanded complete freedom to re-organise the foreign office on Ballhausplatz.
-Thanks in large part to him, Habsburg Austria established itself as a sovereign great power, entering into the Treaty of Versailles (1756) with her old enemy, the French Ancien Régime, commonly known as Diplomatic Revolution (renversement des alliances).
+Thanks in large part to him, Habsburg Austria established itself as a sovereign great power, entering into the Treaty of Versailles (1756) with her old enemy, the French ancien régime, commonly known as Diplomatic Revolution (renversement des alliances).
 The new Franco-Austrian Alliance was considered a great feat of diplomacy, and it established Kaunitz as the recognized master of the art.